raiden-network/spec/terminology.rst

    Pathfinding Service
        A centralized path finding service that has a global view on a token network and provides suitable payment paths for Raiden nodes.

+   Unlock
+   Unlock message
+       An offchain Raiden message that contains a new :term:`balance proof` after a Hash Time Lock is unlocked.
+See :ref:`unlock-message` for details.

    Raiden Light Client
        A client that does not mediate payments.